In the guide

 Food chain information

-Animals intended for slaughter must be accompanied to the slaughterhouse by a food chain information (FCI) declaration - detailing any veterinary medicine withdrawal periods that must be observed and any signs of abnormality - which must be completed by the owner or person in charge of the animal, as required by the Food Hygiene (Scotland) Regulations 2006 and Regulation (EC) No 853/2004 laying down specific hygiene rules for food of animal origin.
+Animals intended for slaughter must be accompanied to the slaughterhouse by a food chain information (FCI) declaration - detailing any veterinary medicine withdrawal periods that must be observed and any signs of abnormality - which must be completed by the owner or person in charge of the animal, as required by the Food Hygiene (Scotland) Regulations 2006 and assimilated Regulation (EC) No 853/2004 laying down specific hygiene rules for food of animal origin.

 Note: this requirement is particularly important when diseased animals are sold to go direct to slaughter, ensuring that both buyer and seller are clear about their condition.